CDCgov/cfa-epinow2-pipeline/SOP.md

 ### Definitions

 A **job** is a unique pipeline run, which consists of a set of configuration files that fully define the run, and a set of outputs.
-The `job_id` a unique tag assigned by the config generator that links the configuration files to the run and the ouputs.
+The `job_id` a unique tag assigned by the config generator that links the configuration files to the run and the outputs.
 A job may contain many tasks (e.g. a typical production job contains tasks for each of 51 jurisdictions * 2 diseases = 102 tasks, each with their own `task_id`).
 Each task is reproducible and defined by its own .json config file.

 ### A full pipeline run consists of